Prosthetic FAQs for the New Amputee

 How do I choose a prosthetist?

-For help in finding a prosthetist near you, visit the Prosthetist Finder.
+For additional assistance, visit the Prosthetist Finder.

 When will I get a prosthesis?